Amazon, Alphabet, Apple, Tesla Facebook & Square technical analysis Elliott Wave forecast [Video]

 Alphabet GOOGL Elliott Wave (v) of v) of 5 of (3).

-Tesla TSLA Elliott Wave (v) of c) of B of (4) .
+Tesla TSLA Elliott Wave v of (v) of c) of B of (4) .

 00:00 Amazon Elliott Wave Technical Analysis.